Thairath Online

 Share

-On 12 May 2026, Lieutenant Colonel Dr. Phatdarasmi Thongsaluyakorn, Deputy Government Spokesperson, revealed that the Cabinet resolved to approve the principle of a draft royal decree amending the categories of businesses listed under the Foreign Business Act B.E.
-2542 (1999) (amendment no. ...)
-B.E. ...., along with the principle of a draft ministerial regulation specifying businesses that foreign nationals may operate without requiring a permit under the Foreign Business Act B.E. ....
+On 12 May 2026, Lt.
+Col. Dr. Patdarasmi Thongsaluaykorn, Deputy Spokesperson of the Prime Minister's Office, revealed that the Cabinet resolved to approve the principles of a draft royal decree amending the business categories listed in the annex of the Foreign Business Act B.E.
+2542 (1999) (no. ...), as well as the principles of a draft ministerial regulation specifying businesses that foreigners may operate without requiring licenses under the Foreign Business Act B.E.
+2542.

-The Deputy Government Spokesperson stated that the draft royal decree amending the business categories in the annex of the Foreign Business Act B.E.
-2542 (1999) (amendment no. ...)
-B.E. .... primarily revises domestic trade businesses related to native agricultural products that are not prohibited by law.
-It exempts forward trading of agricultural products on the Thailand Futures Exchange where there is no physical delivery or receipt of agricultural products within Thailand.
-This business is listed as item (13) in List Three of the Foreign Business Act B.E.
-2542 (1999), amended by the 2013 royal decree.
-The amendment exempts forward trading of agricultural products conducted in futures contract exchanges where delivery or receipt occurs in warehouse facilities, classifying it as an exempted business not subject to item (13) of List Three, allowing foreign nationals to operate without a permit under the Foreign Business Act B.E.
-2542 (1999).
+The Deputy Spokesperson explained that the draft royal decree amending the business categories in the annex of the Foreign Business Act primarily revises domestic trade businesses related to indigenous agricultural products that are not yet prohibited by law.
+It excludes forward trading of agricultural products on the Thailand Futures Exchange without physical delivery or receipt of agricultural products within Thailand.
+This forward trading business is listed as category three (13) in the annex of the Foreign Business Act, which was amended by a 2013 royal decree.
+The amendment exempts forward trading businesses involving delivery or receipt of agricultural products in warehouse facilities at the futures exchange, classifying them as exempt from category three (13).
+Thus, foreigners can operate these businesses without needing licenses under the Foreign Business Act.